nuxion/terraform-google-k3s-server/README.md

 The same, if you are interest in another cloud provider.

+## Quickstart

+For a quick start you can go to [examples/](examples/).

+For native google cloud disk storage support you should add service account for disk managment as:

+`$BUCKET/k3s/cloud-sa.json`

 ## Pendings

 - [ ] Restore configuration
 - [ ] Backup at disk level
 - [ ] Evaluate backup using SQLiteStream from Fly.to.
+- [ ] Better documentation for CSI Google driver
+- [ ] Check variable documentation of `bucket` param. gs:// prefix is a MUST

 ## Example use case